delhatch/PiPod_ePaper/README.md

 <h3>Known Bugs</h3>
 <p>The locations of C28 and C29 interfere with the push-buttons.
 Fix: Solder one end of the caps directly to the headphone jack terminal, and use a short jumper wire (28-30 gauge wire) on the other end of the capacitor to connect it to the (now unused) pad of C29.</p>
 <h3>Instructions</h3>
+<p>Completion of these instructions takes about 36 minutes, not including the time transferring the music files.</p>
 <p>The bare PC board can be ordered via this link at <a href="https://www.pcbway.com/project/shareproject/ePaper_PiPod_MP3_music_player_a6adf3e1.html">PCBWay</a>.
 The BoM is part of this repository, under "Hardware."
 The case parts can also be ordered via that same link.
 I specified printing in Nylon: PA-12 with 35% glass fill.</p>
 <ul>
   <li>Download the OS file "2024-03-15-raspios-bookworm-arm64-lite.img.xz" or newer.</li>